PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 The `indigo._` import is optional, but conveniently brings in all of the basic syntax so that you don't need to worry about finding things.

-Next up is the only like of Scala.js you have to know:
+Next up is the only line of Scala.js you have to know:

 ```scala
 import scala.scalajs.js.annotation.JSExportTopLevel